imanonion/get-fit/README.md

 #### Unsolved problems
 1. Get datetime and description to display automatically in Edit form
+2. Only  allow organiser to edit/delete the activity from classes collection
+3. Disallow "Book Now" button after user has booked the class once

 #### Future Enhancements
 1. Add more validations!!!